rosieluain/mort/README.md

 Please see the package vignettes for more details, as well as guidelines and tips for the following functions.

+**Note:** vignettes are under development!
+We are currently developing a sample dataset, so there are some obvious gaps where there should be figures, tables, etc. These will be completed as soon as the sample dataset is done.

 #### Data preparation and visualization